wonha/Pay-Baymax-SoftwareEngineerChallange/DesignQuestion/ArchitectureSpecification.md

 To support time-series based range query efficiently, time data should be persisted in timestamp rather than [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.

 ## High-level Architecture Design

----
-Kafka (event sending to collection tier) : Each Kafka server persist event data for fixed time period so we can reproduce when it lost

 Application server will send write event to the Kafka using Kafka Streams, which will become a entrance of our analysis pipeline.
 As each of write event does not required to keep sequential order, we can easily scale with additional Kafka topic and partition within a Kafka cluster.